 As a result of this rising debate, counties such as St. Louis, St. Charles, and Jefferson banded together to debate about whether kratom should be banned or regulated in Missouri.
 In Franklin County, after a man’s wife passed away due to alleged kratom intoxication, he joined forces with the county’s advocating for a kratom ban.
 However, no bills were passed involving kratom and Franklin County.

 In Missouri, people could not unanimously decide whether the substance should be forbidden or allowed.
 The opinions were split.
 On one hand, the governing bodies acknowledged the good effects of kratom and suggested keeping it accessible to the general public in order to not invite more people to experiment with the drug.
-On the other hand, the people argued that kratom had opioid-like properties and hence was malice to the society and should be regulated if not banned.

 The debate led to a string of personal experiences of county members who attempted to take the substance in order to figure out if it was bad enough to ban or should they give it the benefit of doubt.
 Councilman Joe Cronin of St. Charles County was the first one to initiate this practice and took a dose to observe its effects.
 According to him, the dose had an analgesic effect which led to decreased shoulder pain.